 During the prenatal phase, we are getting momma ready for delivery.
 Dogs are pregnant for approximately 63 days, but can go as early as 55 and as late as 70 days.
 We always calculate from the first tie we see, but depending on when she ovulates it can be sooner or later.
 During this time, we are feeding her a high-quality food.
 She is getting plenty of exercise without overdoing it.
 We believe a healthy, fit dog has a much easier delivery than an overweight or under exercised dog.
 We will also be introducing her to her whelping box where she will sleep at night for at least a week before delivering, so she is comfortable in the area.
 We currently have our mommas whelping in our master bathroom so that we are near enough to hear any distress.
 This is a very fun stage, in the last couple days you can feel the babies nudging at mamma's side.

 Babies are born!
 YAY!
 This is such an exciting time.
+Babies stay in our master bathroom so we can hear them and check in on them at night.
 During the first week, puppies are not able to hear or see things.
 Their ears and eyes are closed shut.
 They will find their way around primarily by feel and smell.
 Newborns can also not bear weight on their legs, so will learn to maneuver and wiggle around as they build those muscles in their legs.
 For the most part, sleeping and eating are the focus in the first couple weeks.
-At this time, their momma is staying with them pretty much all of the time except to eat and potty themselves.
+At this time, their momma is staying with them pretty much all of the time except to eat and potty.
 During this week we are primarily making sure all the puppies are eating well and gaining weight.
-In the first 3-5 days we will have their dewclaws removed if we are removing them on that litter.
-Lately we have been educated on the importance of leaving them intact.
-During this time, the puppies will get held every day to get used to a human’s touch.
-In the first 2-3 weeks we are getting up every 2 hours during the night to check on them.
+During this time, the puppies will get held every day to get used to a human’s touch and get their ENS in.

-The second week is very similar to the first week.
+The puppies get moved to our dog room in a bigger whelping box so that they are hearing and seeing all sorts of sounds as their eyes start to open!
+We use DuraWhelp for easy cleaning and storage.
 For the most part the puppies are still eating and sleeping for most of their time.
 They are getting a bit wigglier and squeakier as they gain more muscle in their legs and find their voices.
 During the end of this week we will start to see some eyes beginning to open and we will notice the puppies reacting to sounds as their ears open.
 At this time, momma is still with them most of the time, but taking small breaks away from them to eat and potty.
 We will give the puppies their first dose of worming medication.
 They will also get their first pedicures done.
 For stimulation, we are holding the puppies and making sure to target their feet, neck, and belly’s for touch.

 A ton of stuff happens the 7th week in preparation for the 8th.
 Puppies are developing very quickly.
 They are going to go to their first vet visit to get a puppy physical.
 They will also get up to date on their shots and get their microchip.
 We will continue treat based training this week and puppies seem to catch on much quicker.
 They will also be introduced to crates and crate training with a buddy.
 They are eating solid food now, and their mom is only feeding them when the puppies sneak a sip.